KennyPeanuts/sediment_priming/lab_notebook/analysis/Ergosterol_analysis.md

  * 20 June 2018 - KF - added analysis on the amount of N mass in the Fungi at the end of the experiment
  * 21 June 2018 - KF - Calculted the amount of N the leaves should have lost if there was no immobilization (i.e., assuming the CN did not change during decomposition).
  * 22 June 2018 - KF - Did stats on fungal mass, fungal C, and fungal N
+ * 17 April 2019 - KF - re-analyzed the significance of ergosterol:w
+by location using the difference between the top and the sediment leaves and then tested if mean == 0 with a t-test.
+Made new plots.

 ### Description